The Bankrate promise

 1. Keep a paper trail

 Nitzsche recommends keeping records of all communication with the collectors.
-Takes notes on the date and time of every phone call, save emails and texts and gather letters and any other correspondence you receive from the company.
+Take notes on the date and time of every phone call, save emails and texts and gather letters and any other correspondence you receive from the company.
 If it is legal in your state, record any phone calls.
 The more information at your disposal, the stronger your complaint will be if you file a report.

 2. Reach out to your state’s attorney general